Shell Startup#

 alias mlist='module list 2>&1 | egrep -v "Current|No modules loaded" | sed "s/..)//g"'

 Most HPC platforms run module systems.
-When you load a module changes some environmental variable setting.
-Often PATH and LD_LIBARAY_PATH are changed.
-In general loading a module will allow you to use a particular application or library.
+When you load a module, it will change some environmental variable settings.
+Often, PATH and LD_LIBARAY_PATH are changed.
+In general, loading a module will allow you to use a particular application or library.

-If you always want gcc version 12 and python 3.10 in you path then you could add the following to your ~/MYENV/mymods file
+If you always want gcc version 12 and python 3.10 in you path, you could add the following to your ~/MYENV/mymods file:

 module load gcc/12.1.0